EverestSoftwareLLC/Analog-clock/README.md

+# Analog-clock

-# Analog-clockA simple HTML5 analog clock with no dependencies.
+A simple HTML5 analog clock with no dependencies.

 borderMargin The space from the bounds of the canvas to the arc of the clock.